 All employment decisions made by Ontario Basketball are covered by this policy.
 These decisions include but are not limited to: job advertising, recruitment, hiring, remuneration, benefits, availability of support services, availability of leave, professional opportunities and advancement.
 Any decisions made in any of these areas must be made on the basis of performance-based criteria such as qualifications, experience, and merit, rather than on stereotypes or any other discriminatory considerations.

 All OBA promotional materials will attempt to encourage diversity among applicants to Ontario Basketball.
 They will state that Ontario Basketball is an equal opportunity employer that welcomes applicants from diverse backgrounds and with non-traditional qualifications.

-Recognizing that most human rights legislation prohibits making employment decisions on the basis of characteristics such as family status, sexual orientation, or religion, questions that even indirectly solicit such personal information are to be avoided by those interviewing for the firm.
+Recognizing that most human rights legislation prohibits making employment decisions on the basis of protected characteristics such as family status, sexual orientation, or religion, questions that even indirectly solicit such personal information are to be avoided by those interviewing for the firm.

 D. Ontario Basketball Policies

 i.
 Employment Equity